-The following table contains the items that can be accessed with GCS commands (p.
-146).
+The following table contains the elements that can be commanded with GCS commands (p.
+151).

-Item Num ber Identifier Description Logical axis 1 1 (modifi- able) The logical axis represents the motion of the positioner in the firmware of the C-867.
-It corresponds to the axis of a linear coordinate system.
-Motion for logical axes is commanded in the firmware of the C-867 (i.e., for the directions of motion of a positioner).
-The motion commands MOV and MVR are for example, available in closed-loop operation.
+Element Num ber Identifier Description Logical axes 2 1, 2 (modifiabl e) A logical axis represents the motion of the positioner in the firmware of the C-867.
+It corresponds to an axis of a linear coordinate system.
+Motion for logical axes is commanded in the C-867's firmware (i.e., for the positioner's direction of motion).
+The motion commands MOV and MVR, for example, are available in closed-loop operation.
 Motion in open-loop operation is triggered by SMO.
 The axis identifier can be queried with the SAI? command and modified with the SAI command.
-It can comprise up to 8 characters; valid characters are
+It can